Higher representation stability for ordered configuration spaces and twisted commutative factorization algebras: Twisted commutative factorization algebras (tcfa's)

 \subsubsection{tcfa's vs. tca's on $X$}

 We will now show that the two categories $\ComAlg(\Shv(X)^{\FBplus})$ and $\Factstar(X, \FBplus)$ are naturally equivalent.
 We will start with some preparation.

 \begin{lem} The functor

-is a symmetric monoidal functor with respect to the $\otimesstar$-monoidal structure on the source and the $\otimesshriek$-monoidal structure (the one coming from Day convolution) on the target. \end{lem} \begin{proof} Consider the following pullback diagram
+is a symmetric monoidal functor with respect to the $\otimesstar$-monoidal structure on the source and the $\otimesshriek$-monoidal structure (the one coming from Day convolution) on the target. \end{lem} \begin{proof} The proof is similar to that of~\cite{gaitsgory_weils_2014}*{Prop.
+5.5.19}.
+We will show that for $\matheur{F}, \matheur{G} \in \Shv(\Ran(X, \FBplus))$, we have a canonical equivalence